Chapter 5 Reliability

 If we look at the information about this particular scale, we recognize that the supportive item is scaled in the opposite direction of the rest of the items.
 That is, a higher score on supportive would indicate a positive perception of the campus climate for LGBTQ individuals, whereas higher scores on the remaining items indicate a more negative perception.
 Before moving forward, we must reverse score this item.

-In doing this, I will briefly note that in this case I have given my variables one-word names that represent each item.
+In this psychometrics example I have given my variables one-word names that represent each item.
 Many researchers (including myself) will often give variable names that are alpha numerical: LGBTQ1, LGBTQ2, LGBTQn.
-Either is acceptable.
-In the psychometric case, the one-word names may be useful shortcuts as one begins to understand the inter-item relations.
+In the psychometric evaluations, the one-word names may be useful shortcuts as one begins to understand the inter-item relations.

 In reverse-scoring the supportive item, I will rename it “unsupportive” as an indication of its reversed direction.